 Section 4.2 Collection Facilities Fee.
-In addition to the Gathering Fee, the Owner shall pay to Gatherer a Collection Facilities fee ("Collection Facilities Fee") in consideration of the funding obligations of Gatherer under Article VI of this Agreement.
-The Collection Facilities Fee shall be $30,000.00 per month.
+In addition to the Gathering Services Fee, the Owner shall pay to Gatherer a Collection Facilities fee ("Collection Facilities Fee") in consideration of the funding obligations of Gatherer under Article VI of this Agreement.
+The Collection Facilities Fee shall be $30,000.00 per month with the first payment to be invoiced on the month of first production hereunder [this sentence needs work].
 The Collection Facilities Fee under this Section 4.2 shall terminate upon the receipt by Gatherer of sufficient Collection Facilities Fee which result in a return of and a 20.00% rate of return on the Funded Amount (the "Return").
 The Return shall be calculated from the day of funding in accordance with Section 6.3 of this Agreement.
 Gatherer shall perform all tracking and accounting for calculating the Return and provide Owner with annual statements concerning the status of the Return and written notice of satisfaction and termination of the Return and Collection Facilities Fee, respectively.
 Owner may, at its option, elect to pay the Return to Gatherer prior to such satisfaction under this Section 4.2.
 Owner's obligations under this Section 4.2 shall survive the termination of this Agreement and the Gas Purchase Agreement until such obligations have been completely satisfied in accordance with the terms hereof.
+If a force majeure situation prevents Gatherer from performing Gathering Services under this agreement, the Collection Facilities Fee will be prorated by the number of days of the force majeure occurrence.
+[Dan, may need to make this statement sound much more elegant].

 Section 4.3 Default on Payment.
 In the event that Owner is in default on payment of any undisputed amount due for Gathering Services rendered hereunder or the Collection Facilities Fee for a period of thirty (30) Days, then upon thirty (30) Days written notice, Gatherer may, at its election, suspend Gathering Services and/or terminate this Agreement, unless Owner pays the amount in default within the aforesaid thirty-Day notice period, provided that said amount is not in dispute.
 Any termination of this Agreement pursuant to the provisions of this Section 4.3 shall be without waiver of or prejudice to any remedy to which Provider may be entitled pursuant to this Agreement.